electrickery/inventoryByProperties/README.md

   of the files in the tree.
 The intention is to create QRCode labels attached to the physical object.

-The 'perl/numgen.pl' and the 'theNumber.txt' file are part of the label generator, which is not finished.
+The 'numgen.p[ly]' and the 'theNumber.txt' file are part of the label generator, which is not finished.
+The perDirIndex.p[ly] generates an index.html for a specified directory.
+This has yet to be integrated into the generateHtmlFiles file.

+The Perl version can be started from just above the perl directory, the Python version has to be run from the python directory.

+    perl generateHtml JaakSite/

+    python3 generateHtml.py ../JaakSite/

 F.J.
-Kraan, 2020-07-30
+Kraan, 2020-08-01